 - Contract Lifecycle Management happens outside OTC

 OTC is typically managed in an ERP system and starts post-purchase.
 Whereas, QTC addresses a wider set of business processes where companies leverage insights from a qualified lead through to revenue, guiding sellers to make the best offer at the right price, and removing silos between sales, legal, and finance throughout the customer lifecycle.

-OTC leaves out the process of Configure Price Quote (CPQ)
+2. OTC leaves out the process of Configure Price Quote (CPQ)

 All of these things are done before the OTC process but play a major role in deal size and cycle time.
 An intelligent CPQ system will guide the sales reps to the best products and pricing for the customer and also help spot opportunities to upsell based on past deals.

-Contract Lifecycle Management happens outside OTC
+3. Contract lifecycle management happens outside OTC

-Although OTC works with data from customer contracts, the negotiation and creation of contracts happen outside the OTC process.
-QTC, on the other hand, incorporates all the steps in contract management including, contract creation, negotiation, execution, and revenue recognition.
-Managing contracts effectively in the QTC process helps to have higher compliance, ensures lower administrative costs, and reduces churn.
-Chargebee’s contract management helps set, automate, and enforce contract terms from within your subscription management platform.
-The right contract terms let you establish mutual commitment with customers to engage and onboard with your service.
+Managing contracts effectively in the QTC process helps increase compliance, ensures lower administrative costs, and avoid churn.
+Plus, the right contract terms let you establish mutual commitment with customers to engage and onboard with your service.